 The following products are currently available from Up:

 Up Everyday Account

-You can sign up for an Up transaction account in a couple of minutes and is compatible with both Android and iOS.
+You can sign up for an Up transaction account in a couple of minutes and it's compatible with both Android and iOS.
 You’ll be able to get a PayID on application to make instant payments to other bank accounts and you’ll receive your Up card in 5-10 days.
 While you're waiting for your card to arrive, you can set up Apple Pay and start makign contactless purchases with your smartphone instantly.

 When you use the card, your transactions are automatically categorised and you’ll receive real-time reports.
 You’ll also have more visibility into your spending with details such as merchant IDs, the time of day you made the purchase and the location being available.
 Up also automatically detects your regular bills and predicts when they will next occur.

 Up’s savings account works a bit differently to a standard savings account.
 You can sign up for as many savings accounts as you want instantly from within the app, each attached to a specific savings goal.

 The multiple savers come with no fees and bonus interest up to a combined balance of $50,000.
 The maximum variable interest rate is 2.50% p.a.
 To earn this rate, you need to make five transactions in the months from your linked Up debit card (this includes digital wallet transactions).

 Features on offer with Up

 Up offers a number of features with its products which include the following: